 Have you got questions about dental fissure sealant?
 The term may be unfamiliar but the good news is it's a simple preventative procedure that's performed to help protect teeth from decay.
 Best of all, it's completely pain-free and is free on the NHS for children.

-Fissure sealant is most often applied to children and teens when their adult teeth first erupt, but it's not just for children's dental care.
+Fissure sealant is most often applied to children and teens when their adult teeth first erupt, but it's not just for pediatric dentistry.
 In many cases, adults can have their teeth sealed too.

 Here we'll explain exactly what the fissure sealant procedure involves, what it costs (both on the NHS and privately), and what you should consider before going ahead.